Michaelangel007/perl_crap_reference/README.md

 In the _scatter_ phase each thread handles **local duplicates**.
 In the _gather_ phase we need to handle **global duplicates** across all threads.

-Once all threads are done we need to perform an N-way mergesort.

-Let's pretend we have 4 cores (or threads), and these are the hashes:
+Once all threads are done let's pretend we have 4 cores (or threads) and these are the hashes:

 |Core 0|Core 1|Core 2|Core 3|
 |:-----|:-----|:-----|:-----|